Xuyaoyan/zettlr/WARP.md

 ## Project Overview

-Zettlr is a Python 3.13 project currently in early development.
+Zettlr is a Python 3.14 free-threaded project currently in early development.
 The codebase uses modern Python tooling with uv/pyproject.toml for dependency management.

 ## Development Commands